NEC4

 What should happen after the health check?

-A corrective action plan: (1) Red findings within two weeks, (2) Amber within four weeks, (3) process changes to prevent recurrence.
-Assign ownership, track at weekly reviews, and verify at the next health check.
+A corrective action plan with three priorities: (1) address all Red findings within two weeks, (2) address Amber findings within four weeks, (3) implement process changes to prevent recurrence.
+The plan should assign ownership for each action and be tracked at weekly commercial reviews.
+The next health check should verify that corrective actions have been implemented.

-Gather reviews site diary entries against NEC4 clause categories daily.
-Events that would take hours to identify in weekly reviews are flagged within 48 hours, keeping your eight-week clock under control.
+Gather's QS AI Agent reviews site diary entries against NEC4 clause categories daily.
+Events that would take a commercial manager hours to find in weekly diary reviews are flagged within 48 hours — before the eight-week clock becomes a problem.

 Deliver NEC projects better Free 20-min demo